Cognigy/Documentation/docs/en/docs/live-agent/FAQs.md

 Head over to [File Upload Antivirus Scan Helm Values](../live-agent/installation/helm-values/helm-values.md#file-upload-antivirus-scan) for learning how to configure it.

 ### How to navigate to Cognigy.AI from Live Agent?
-Under the profile menu, there is a link called "Cognigy.AI" that heads over to the Cognigy.AI.
+Under the profile menu, there is a link called Cognigy.AI that heads over to the Cognigy.AI.
 If it is not present, head over to [URLs Helm values](../live-agent/installation/helm-values/helm-values.md#urls) for configuring it.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-link-cognigi.ai-platform.png" width="100%" alt="Link to Cognigy.AI" />